ghimirekunji/account-balance-js/ReadMe.md

 # Account Balance

 This account balance was built using plain(Vanilla) JS.
 The application tracks your incomes and expenses.
-It has adding income or expense featrues and stores it to the browser localStorage.
-To know more about it, check the [](demo).
+It has add income,  add expense featrues.
+It uses the browser localStorage to store the incomes and expenses.
+To know more about it, check the [demo](https://asabeneh.github.io/account-balance-js/).

 ### Technologies